ExploreConsulting/netsuite-fasttrack-toolkit/README.md

-## TypeScript
+## TypeScript (optional)
-You can use EC_Libs with TypeScript, more details coming soon.
-For now, just reference in the typings files:
+The library is written in Javascript but you can use it with TypeScript.
+Just reference the typings files into your script file:

     ///<reference path="../node_modules/@ec/suitescript/nlapi.d.ts"/>
     ///<reference path="../node_modules/@ec/suitescript/EC_SharedLibrary_Common.d.ts"/>